canyanio/rating-integration/docs/agent/agent.md

 The Agent repository is available [here](https://github.com/canyanio/rating-agent).

-In the `Enpoints` section of this documentation, you will find the description of the api endpoints:
+In the `Enpoints` section of this documentation, you will find the description of the Canyan Agent API endpoints:

 * [Authorization](./endpoints/authorization.md)
 * [Begin Transaction](./endpoints/transaction-begin.md)